chaaz/versio/README.md

 Dry run: no actual changes.
 ```

-Most of these commands will fetch from the remote first to ensure that
+Most of these commands will fetch from the repo's remote first (if it
-you have the correct `versio-prev` and branch data.
-This will fail if
+exists) to ensure that you have the correct `versio-prev` tag and branch
-your current working directory is not "clean": that is, if you're in the
+data.
+This will fail if your current working directory is not "clean":
-middle of a manual merge, conflict resolution, rebase, etc. You can skip
+that is, if you're in the middle of a manual merge, conflict resolution,
-the fetch by supplying the `--no-fetch` (`-F`) flag.
+rebase, etc. You can skip the fetch by supplying the `--no-fetch` (`-F`)
+flag.

 `--no-fetch` will only work on the `run` command if `--dry-run` is also
 supplied.
 On a real run to avoid conflicts, fetching is always enforced.
-Additionally, a real run check that the repository is "current": that
+Additionally, a real run won't proceed if the repository isn't
-is, there are no uncommitted, modified, or untracked files in the
+"current": that is, there are no uncommitted, modified, or untracked
-working directory, and will halt if that check fails.
+files in the working directory.
+If you have such changes, you must
+commit or stash them before `versio run`.

+Finally, you can use the `--all` (`-A`) flag to `run`, which will also
+generate a "no change" message for projects that haven't been
+incremented.